 Speaking of color, descriptions of skin tone can get offensive quickly.
 Using food is fetishizing, cliché, and worse.
 If you have questions on this premise, read more from Colette at the Writing with Color blog.
 Here, though, let me direct your attention to part two of this series where Colette gives many wonderful suggestions, clarifications, and resources to help you decide what to use.
 It is not just about sensitivity; it’s about good writing, no matter who your characters are.
 I highly recommend the whole site.

 And so concludes the first in my writer’s toolbox series of posts.
+Check out more on setting tools here.
 I hope these sites are as useful to you as they have been to me.
 Happy character creating, and happy writing!

 Wealthy doñas, notoriously late risers, would bathe and dress just in time to catch the evening breeze that cooled the bay and blew away the mosquitos.
 Once there, they would catch up on the latest tsismis, gossip passed from calesa to calesa like a tattler’s telegraph.
 Then they would be off to eat and dance at a friend’s house, returning home shortly before dawn to sleep through another morning.
 Meanwhile, their servants ran their households, farms, and shops.

 Javier’s carriage got in line with the others circling in comfort, leaving the poor to walk the shoreline.
 Calling the Luneta a park was a bit generous, considering the utter lack of trees or foliage.
 The only decorations were incandescent gas lanterns circling the perimeter, sort of like candles on a vast birthday cake.

 Called the “Champs-Elysées of the Philippines” by a French physician in the early nineteenth century, Luneta Park was also dubbed “the favorite drive of the wealthy [and] the favorite walk of the poor people.”